 Sean Petersen Paradigm

 Experienced Coach and Flow Judge and 4 Year High School Debater, World History/Psychology/Sociology Teacher with previous career as a Community Corrections Officer (Probation and Parole).

-In my experience, Big Question is a synthesis of examples, evidence and analysis.
-Competitors need to dive deep into the ideas, philosophy, and experience that stem from the resolution while tying back to the original intention of the resolution.
+In my experience, all forms of Debate are a synthesis of examples, evidence and analysis.
+Competitors need to dive deep into the resolutions presented and wrestle with the ideas, evidence, philosophy, experiences, and impacts that stem from the resolution while tying back the original intention of the resolution.
+(Framer's Intent)

 A quick word on preferences for case presentation.
-Constructives need to be clear cut and purposeful, I do not mind if Neg starts some attack on their constructive but they have the Rebuttal for that so it should be minimal, simply open doors or you to walk through in the next speech.
-Cross should allows be respectful and civil, I do take notes on cross but the points made there are more on your style and ability to think on the fly.
+Constructives need to be clear cut and purposeful, lay out all your arguments and evidence, simply open doors or you to walk through in the next speech.
+Extension evidence is always welcome to expand your points in support in 2nd speeches.
+Cross should allows be respectful and civil, I do take notes on cross but the points made there highlight your style and ability to think on the fly.
 Use of canned questions in any form are looked down on.

 A word about style within the round: